mitmedialab/MITLegalForum/docs/README.md

 **The MIT Legal Forum generates and fosters ideas, technology and solutions to refactor law for the digital age.**

+* For more information, see: [MITMediaLab.GitHub.io/MITLegalForum](https://mitmedialab.github.io/MITLegalForum) and [Law.MIT.edu/MITLegalForum](https://law.mit.edu/MITLegalForum)

 ## MIT Legal Forum Meetings, Events and Activities

 **The "MIT Legal Forum on AI and Blockchain"** on October 30 + 31, 2017 is an applied innovation conference at the MIT Media Lab.
-* For more information on this event, see: MIT.edu/Law
+* For more information on this event, see: [MIT.edu/Law](https://mit.edu/law)

 **MIT Legal Forum small group discussions** meet periodically to explore key legal issues, options and opportunities arising from rapid adoption of advanced technologies.
 * For more information on the "Blockchain, Distributed Ledger and Authoritative Systems" Legal Discussion Group see: [https://mitmedialab.github.io/MITLegalForum/DiscussionGroups/Blockchain-Group.html](https://mitmedialab.github.io/MITLegalForum/DiscussionGroups/Blockchain-Group.html)